 For more information: view the Notice of Funding Opportunity (NOFO) announcement (or search grants.gov with NOFO number USDA‐NRCS‐FL‐CIG‐23‐NOFO0001302).

 Florida Webinar for State Competition: A webinar was held via Zoom on May 17th, 2:00 - 4:00 p.m.
 (EST), on Florida NRCS conservation resource priorities and how to apply for the state CIG.
 Click the image below to view the CIG presentation video.

 State CIG Overview

-• Cost-share: Applicants contribute 1:1 match.
-HU applicants may provide 25% of total project costs.
+- Cost-share: Applicants contribute 1:1 match.
+Historically Underserved (HU) applicants may provide 25% of total project costs.
 Project can be between 1-3 years in duration

 All CIG applications must be submitted on grants.gov.
 The grants.gov electronic submission interface is called Workspace.
 Workspace is the standard way for organizations or individuals to apply for federal grants in grants.gov.
 Workspace allows an applicant grant team to access and edit different forms within an application simultaneously.
 In addition, the forms may be filled out online or as a PDF.
 Please allow extra time to register in Workspace because there are several preliminary registration steps before an applicant can submit the application.

 To register, go to grants.gov, click on “Applicants”, then click on “Get Registered.”
 If you have completed a prior grants.gov application, you may already have completed the registration process.
 Persons with disabilities who require alternative means for communication (e.g., Braille, large print, or audio tape) should contact the USDA TARGET Center at 202-720-2600 (voice and TDD).